walkenho/walkenho.github.io/_posts/2023-04-14-excuse-me-streamlit-cloud-you-want-what.md

 _Say again???_

-Now, apparently this is not Streamlit's fault, but [an issue with GitHub itself](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094), so nothing that Streamlit can really fix.
-However, call me paranoid, but I won't give a third party read and write access to my all my repositories.
+Now, apparently this is not Streamlit's fault, but [an issue with GitHub itself](https://discuss.streamlit.io/t/github-permissions-too-onerous/22094), hence there isn't really anything that Streamlit can do about it.
+However, call me paranoid, but I am not comfortable giving third parties read and write access to each and every single one of my private repositories.

 So what are potential solutions here?
 At this point, [options are two](https://www.tor.com/2008/10/30/not-only-science-fiction-but-more-science-fictional-than-anything-else-rosemary-kirsteins-steerswoman-books/):